Notice: Screening mammograms for women receiving COVID Vaccine

-We ask all women to perform breast self-exam (BSE) and have an annual screening mammography.
+We ask all women to perform breast self-exams and have an annual screening mammography.
 Ask your doctor to check even a small indentation in your breast skin.
 Breast cancer affects one in eight women.
 Early detection is your best prevention.
 One million women are currently living with breast cancer and don’t know it.
 Don’t become a statistic.
 Have your mammogram every year.

 Diagnostic mammography is performed to evaluate abnormal clinical findings in one or both breasts, such as a lump or nipple discharge, which can be found by you or your doctor.
 A diagnostic mammogram may also be performed after an abnormal screening mammogram to evaluate the area of concern.